-The main set is made up of five reps, all run at Level V pace.
+The main set is made up of five reps, all running at Level V pace.
 Between each rep jog comfortably at Level II pace for your Rest Interval (RI).
-The first rep starts at 800m hard, and decreases in distance each successive rep with only 600m for the second rep, 400m for the third rep, 200m for the fourth and only 100m for the final rep.
+The first rep starts at 800m hard and decreases in distance each successive rep with only 600m for the second rep, 400m for the third rep, 200m for the fourth, and only 100m for the final rep.

 The Cool Down (CD) is at a low intensity, jogging (Level II) for a minimum of ten minutes.

 Finish with 10 minutes of stretching to assist with the recovery.